tanersa/ansible/README.md

   If we get **SUCCESS** message, it means we can ping remote machines.
 From now, you can do all configuration against the ansible machine.

   Let's go to operations folder and create our first **playbook** under **"/opt/"** directory

+  Be carefull, **owner** of the ansible file should be the userID you added for that machine:

+  If it's not you may need to change the ownerby running:

+   -  sudo chown userID:GroupID ansible/

+**_First Playbook File:_**

+     create_user.yml
+      ---
+      - hosts: all
+        become: true
+        tasks:
+        - name: create user
+          user:
+            name: Shark